 I just read on Matrixsynth that Keith Barr passed away.
 He was 61 years old.

 Keith Barr was one of the co-founders of MXR, back in 1973.
 After MXR, he founded Alesis.
 Most recently, he designed the FV-1 chip for Spin Semiconductor, as well as many of the excellent quality reverb algorithms featured on that chip’s ROM and the Spin Semiconductor website.
-Barr was both a hardware and software developer, and made the transition from designing such classic analog pedals as the MXR Distortion+ and Phase 90 to the digital hardware used in such low cost yet high quality boxes as the Microverbs, Midiverbs, and Quadraverbs.
+Barr was both a hardware and software developer and transitioned from designing such classic analog pedals as the MXR Distortion+ and Phase 90 to the digital hardware used in such low cost yet high-quality boxes as the Microverbs, Midiverbs, and Quadraverbs.

 I was lucky enough to enter into an email exchange with Mr. Barr back in late 2008.
 In one of the emails, he gave a detailed description of the development process of the Midiverb:

 You seem to be collecting stories about reverb development, so I have one for you.
-If its boring just skip over it.
-There’s about 6 things I’ve done in my life that I thought were really clever, but as it is with technology, either folks don’t understand or if they do they don’t care, and as technology marches on something better is surely to emerge.
+If it’s boring just skip over it.
+There are about 6 things I’ve done in my life that I thought were really clever, but as it is with technology, either folks don’t understand, or if they do, they don’t care, and as technology marches on, something better is sure to emerge.
 This is one of them that I always look back upon fondly:

-At the time (early 80s) we had 32K EEPROMS and 64K DRAMs that were organized as 16K x 4.
+At the time (the early 80s), we had 32K EEPROMS and 64K DRAMs that were organized as 16K x 4.
 Also, HC logic was exploding, and I could get octal registers and both inverting and non-inverting octal tri-state buffers.
 I immediately put tape to Mylar on my rigged up light table, a discarded old window propped up by a single tube fluorescent light at the back, C-clamped to my white drafting table.
-God I loved that way of doing things.
-It was with your hands, earthy, soulful, it was art.
+God, I loved that way of doing things.
+It was with your hands, earthy, soulful; it was art.

 It was a 128 op machine, which required 256 EEPROM accesses per sample cycle, right on the edge of what the EEPROM and adders could handle.

 A 2 tick AP was possible, but I don’t have one here and I can’t remember all of the details, especially about the exact wiring of the second write op.
-Most coefficients would be 0.5 of course, and we had a few comments about how the reverbs had a ‘building’ effect as a result of APs with K=0.5.
+Most coefficients would be 0.5, of course, and we had a few comments about how the reverbs had a ‘building’ effect due to APs with K=0.5.
 Oh well… They bought about 5,000 every month for about a year though, which gave a good start to my new company! –You could build a box for $100 and sell it to a dealer for $240 back then, and I don’t know from where, but $400 would leap out of pockets at guitar stores!

 END OF STORY